Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 Full Details on ClinicalTrials.gov ↗What the Registry Record Tells You About NCT00353886

-The ClinicalTrials.gov registry entry for NCT00353886 describes a study currently listed as completed.
-It is categorized as an unspecified phase, which is the standard way researchers label where a study sits along the investigational pathway from early safety work through later efficacy and post-marketing evaluation.
-The registered enrollment target is 81 participants, a figure that helps gauge the scale of data the investigators plan to collect.
-The listed sponsor is Augusta University, which has 126 total studies on file at ClinicalTrials.gov, and sponsors are the parties responsible for study design, oversight, and regulatory filings.
+The ClinicalTrials.gov registry entry for NCT00353886 describes a study currently listed as completed, categorized as an unspecified phase.
+The registered enrollment target is 81 participants, a figure that helps gauge the scale of data the investigators plan to collect, below the 952-participant average among 160 other Epilepsy trials with a reported enrollment target (91% lower).
+The listed sponsor is Augusta University, which has 106 total studies on file at ClinicalTrials.gov.

 Frequently Asked Questions